 It was 1969.
 Neil Armstrong and Buzz Aldrin landed Apollo 11 on Tranquility Base, and man took his first celestial steps outside of Earth.
 In Toulouse, France, the Concorde 001’s first test flight went supersonic.
 The Women’s Movement was having a revitalization, and the New York City Stonewall Riots served as a catalyst for the gay rights movement.
 Musical greats like Janis Joplin, Joan Baez, Joe Cocker, Jimi Hendrix, Jefferson Airplane, and Creedence Clearwater Revival performed in front of a scantily clad, largely intoxicated audience of about 400,000 peace-loving hippies on a Bethel New York dairy farm.
 Mickey Mantle, “The Commerce Comet,” announced his retirement from professional baseball, and the Minnesota Vikings won the National NFL Championship.
 Sesame Street debuted and would teach generations of children how to count in a Transylvania-like accent (courtesy of “Count von Count”).
 The United Kingdom abolished the death penalty; Golda Meir was elected the world’s fourth and Israel’s only woman to hold the office of Prime Minister.
-Back in the States, a young Ronald Reagan, then Governor of California, signed the Family Law Act, the first no-fault divorce legislation in the United States and what Regan years later reportedly told his son Michael was his “greatest regret” in public life.
+Back in the United States, a young Ronald Reagan (then Governor of California) signed the Family Law Act, the first no-fault divorce legislation in America – and what Regan, years later, reportedly told his son Michael was his “greatest regret” in public life.

 The Fault in No-Fault Divorce